-Wordpress users can now add boxes with drop shadows to posts, pages and widget areas!
+Wordpress admin can now add boxes with drop shadows to posts, pages and widget areas!

 Drop Shadow Boxes provides an easy way to highlight important content on your posts, pages and widget areas.
 Personalise the box with drop shadow effects like raised, lifted and perspective and choose whether the box has an inside shadow, outside shadow and rounded corners.
 The plugin includes a widget and shortcode builder with a preview so you can test your box before adding it.
 The shadows will display correctly on most browsers – some older version of Internet Explorer may not display the shadows – but they will display the box with the content so nothing will be missing on the page.